 Local authorities have sought to protect social care budgets and relieve funding pressures through local efficiency initiatives.
 However, as the scope for savings efficiencies reduces, local authorities are having to manage social care funding pressures by other means, including service reductions, smaller care packages, stricter eligibility criteria, and reducing the prices paid to providers.

 Commentators are increasingly concerned that, due to reductions in social care services, more people who need care are not having their care needs met.
 There is also evidence that care providers are facing quality challenges and the care provider market is becoming increasingly precarious.
 Furthermore, in some areas a lack of suitable care provision is adding to pressures in the health service.

 In recognition of the funding pressures, the 2015 Conservative Government announced (in November 2015, December 2016 and March 2017) additional funding for local authorities with responsibility for social care:

 The Local Government Association (LGA) has welcomed this additional funding which has helped to relieve some immediate funding pressures.
 Nevertheless, the LGA estimates that adult social care services will face a funding gap of £1 billion by 2019/20, and that an additional £1.3 billion is required immediately to stabilise the adult social care provider market.

 It is well evidenced that the demographic pressures on adult social care will increase further in the longer-term.
 Despite the additional funding announced in the last Parliament, there is a consensus that social care funding needs to be put on a more secure and sustainable long-term basis.

 Commentators have called for a comprehensive review, involving key stakeholders, to develop a long-term funding solution.
-The Conservative, Labour and Liberal Democrat 2017 General Election Manifestos all include commitments to develop proposals on long-term funding options.
+The Government has committed to bring forward a Green Paper setting out proposals for the sustainable funding of social care.

 Commons Briefing papers CBP-7903